Bridget Carleton

-Bridget Elizabeth Carleton (born May 22, 1997) is a Canadian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and USK Praha of the Czech Women's Basketball League.
+Bridget Elizabeth Carleton (born May 22, 1997) is a Canadian professional basketball player for the Portland Fire of the Women's National Basketball Association (WNBA) and USK Praha of the Czech Women's Basketball League.
 She played college basketball for the Iowa State Cyclones.
-She competes internationally with the Canada national team.
+Carleton competes internationally with the Canada national team.

 College career

 On March 14, 2019, Carleton was named second-team All-American by ESPN.

 In her career playing at Iowa State University, she finished 2nd in the Cyclones' records for career scoring with 2,142 points.
 She ranks third in three areas: field goals with 713, steals with 211, and blocked shots with 124.